-This instruction corrects excess-3 additions (subtractions).
+One instruction supports the byte mode and the other supports the word mode.
+These instructions correct the excess-3 additions (subtractions) in either the byte or word mode.
 For correct excess-3 arithmetic, this instruction must follow each add/subtract.
 The operand must be on the S port.